 Talented designer with many years of professional experience.
 Knows everything about UI (user interface) and UX (user experience) design.
-Specializes in building user interfaces for web applications with Sketch and Figma.
-Learned how to run a business, while working as a self-employed solo designer.
+Specializes in building user interfaces for SaaS applications with Sketch and Figma.
+Learned how to run a business while working as a self-employed solo-designer.
 Never misses any details – not even a single pixel.
 His work has lead him as far away as Kenya, where he designed an iOS app for a large African bank.
 Can be found in the gym in his free time.
 Fluent in German and English.

-Amazing talent scout who enjoys staffing projects with the best experts for the job.
-Knows how to manage large teams, due to her extensive experience as a team-lead in the healthcare industry.
-Uses her emotional intelligence to build relationships with candidates and to take care of the BugFactory team.
+Fantastic marketer who enjoys building lasting relationships with our clients and finding the right audience for their SaaS applications.
+Knows how to manage large teams and projects due to her extensive experience as a team-lead in the health-care industry.
+Also, she mastered the art of photography.
 Loves traveling.
 Can be found in Madagascar or another island across the globe in her spare time.
 Fluent in German, French, and Malagasy.